Veeva Systems (NYSE:VEEV) Issues Q3 2022 Earnings Guidance

-Veeva Systems (NYSE:VEEV) last announced its earnings results on Tuesday, August 31st.
-The technology company reported $0.94 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.87 by $0.07.
-Veeva Systems had a net margin of 25.51% and a return on equity of 16.35%.
-The company had revenue of $455.59 million for the quarter, compared to analysts’ expectations of $450.93 million.
-During the same period last year, the firm earned $0.72 earnings per share.
-The business’s revenue for the quarter was up 28.8% on a year-over-year basis.
-Research analysts forecast that Veeva Systems will post 2.47 earnings per share for the current fiscal year.

-In related news, SVP Jonathan Faddis sold 1,667 shares of the business’s stock in a transaction on Friday, September 17th.
-The shares were sold at an average price of $304.98, for a total value of $508,401.66.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, EVP Alan Mateo sold 2,347 shares of the company’s stock in a transaction dated Friday, July 9th.
-The shares were sold at an average price of $319.91, for a total transaction of $750,828.77.
-Following the transaction, the executive vice president now owns 5,476 shares in the company, valued at approximately $1,751,827.16.
+In other Veeva Systems news, EVP Alan Mateo sold 2,347 shares of the business’s stock in a transaction on Friday, September 10th.
+The stock was sold at an average price of $306.50, for a total transaction of $719,355.50.
+Following the completion of the transaction, the executive vice president now owns 5,476 shares in the company, valued at approximately $1,678,394.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, SVP Jonathan Faddis sold 1,666 shares of the business’s stock in a transaction on Tuesday, September 7th.
+The stock was sold at an average price of $316.46, for a total value of $527,222.36.
+Following the completion of the sale, the senior vice president now directly owns 6,017 shares in the company, valued at approximately $1,904,139.82.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 21,595 shares of company stock worth $6,817,137.
-13.18% of the stock is owned by company insiders.
+Insiders have sold a total of 21,595 shares of company stock valued at $6,817,137 in the last 90 days.
+Insiders own 13.18% of the company’s stock.

 Veeva Systems Company Profile